usnistgov/pyproject2conda/README.md

 <!-- [[[end]]] -->

-Note that other comments can be mixed in.

 By default, the python version is not included in the resulting conda output.
 To include the specification from `pyproject.toml`, use `--python-include infer`
 option: